-1. Service Definition: CCSD is seeking bids for either a leased lit fiber-based transport service (leased lit fiber transport) or leased dark fiber service (16 strands terminated at each CCSD facility).
+1. Service Definition: CCSD is seeking proposals for either a leased dark fiber service (16 strands terminated at each CCSD facility) or a leased lit fiber-based transport service (leased lit fiber transport).

-The desired service is up to a 16-strand leased dark fiber service to each CCSD facility.
-The services should be quoted as monthly recurring costs.
-The quote for the leased dark fiber service should include all costs related to annual routine inspection, maintenance and operations. or fully managed, leased lit fiber transport solution that does not include ISP Service (leased lit fiber transport service).
+The required service is 16-strand leased dark fiber service to each CCSD Facility.
+The services shall be quoted as monthly recurring costs and shall not include one-time costs.
+The proposal for the leased dark fiber service should include all costs related to annual routine inspection, maintenance and operations, or fully managed, leased lit fiber transport solution that does not include ISP Service (leased lit fiber transport service).

-2. Protected Service: For either the leased lit fiber transport service or the leased dark fiber service, the service should be "protected" at the physical fiber layer, meaning the service should be capable of taking alternative pathways, virtual for the leased lit fiber transport service or physical for the leased dark fiber service, to avoid any interruption of service due to a single equipment failure or a single fiber cut.
+2. Protected Service: For either the the leased dark fiber or leased lit fiber transport service service, the service should be "protected" at the physical fiber layer, meaning the service shall be capable of taking alternative pathways, virtual for the physical for the leased dark fiber service or the leased lit fiber transport service or, to avoid any interruption of service due to a single equipment failure and/or a single fiber cut.